The journal is committed to a high standard of editorial ethics.

 - Human ethics, informed consent.
 Editorial board endorse the principles embodied in the Helsinki Declaration and expect that all research involving the humans has been performed in accordance with these principles.
 All human studies must receive an approval by the researchers of Institutional Review Board.
 A copy of the relevant documentation should be attached to the manuscript.
 All investigations on human subjects must include a statement that the subject gave informed consent:

 - WHO ERC Informed parental consent for research involving children.

-The editorial office should acquire information on sources of financing of a publication, financial contributions of research institutions, scientific associations and other ("financial disclosure").
+The editorial board should receive information about the sources of funding for the article, financial contributions of research institutes, scientific associations and other sources.

-By submitting a manuscript for publication the author (s):
+By submitting an article for publication, the author (s) thereby:

 1. Agrees to license it under the Creative Commons Attribution License (CC BY 4.0);

 2. Agrees with the principles of ethics of scientific publications upon recommendations of International Committee of Medical Journal Editors, COPE.

 1.1.
 The qualitative basis of science is its information content, reliability, clarity and efficiency.
 Therefore, readers should have the assurance that authors of publications present their work in a clear, reliable and honest manner.
 The proof of the ethical attitude of a researcher and high editorial standards is the openness of information about all participants in the preparation of the article.
 It is also an indicator of good practice and social responsibility.
 Publishing materials in a peer-reviewed journal is not only an easy way of scientific communication, but also makes a significant contribution to the development of the relevant field of scientific knowledge.
 Thus, it is important to establish standards for the future ethical behavior of all parties involved in the publication, namely: Authors, Journal Editors, Reviewers, Publishers and the Scientific Society for the journal.